xiacongyi/xiacongyi.github.io/_pages/about.md

 My name is **Yue Wu (吴越)**, and I am a senior student at [School of the Gifted Young](http://en.scgy.ustc.edu.cn/) (SGY), [University of Science and Technology of China](http://en.ustc.edu.cn/) (USTC), majoring in Computational Mathematics.
 I grew up in Wuxi, Jiangsu in Eastern China.

-My primary research interests is analysis, development and implementation of high-order numerical algorithms for PDEs, such as finite difference/volumn WENO, discontinuous Galerkin and spectral methods, with application in real-world and industrial problems, including CFD and nuclear fusion simulation.
+My primary research interests is analysis, development and implementation of high-order numerical methods for PDEs, such as finite difference/volumn WENO, discontinuous Galerkin and spectral methods, with application in real-world and industrial problems, including computational fluid dynamics (CFD) and plasma simulation.

-I took an internship in the research group lead by Prof. [Mengping Zhang](https://www.researchgate.net/profile/Mengping-Zhang) and Prof. [Yan Jiang](http://staff.ustc.edu.cn/~jiangy/index.html) in 2021 and carried out my *Undergraduate Research Program*.
+I joined the research group lead by Prof. [Mengping Zhang](https://www.researchgate.net/profile/Mengping-Zhang) and Prof. [Yan Jiang](http://staff.ustc.edu.cn/~jiangy/index.html) in 2021 and carried out my *Undergraduate Research Program*.
 Since summer 2022, I have been working with Prof. [Xiangxiong Zhang](https://www.math.purdue.edu/~zhan1966/index.html) on a small project.

 During the 2022 spring semester, I served as a teaching assitant in *Computational Methods B*.